matthew9655/csc309-tut-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### You need to fill in the TODO blanks.
 All of these code sections can be found in `src/components/Board.js` and `src/App.js`.
-Please complete the code sections in ascending order.
-The ordering has been made for you.
+Please complete the code sections in ascending order noted by the number at the beginning of the comments.
 The first one is in `Board.js`.